ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 ## Objective

-**The goal is to show you how to collect VMware on OVHcloud logs in a Logs Data Platform stream.**
+**The goal is to show you how to collect VMware on OVHcloud logs into a Logs Data Platform stream.**

 ## Requirements